Luke-Poeppel/treeplotter/Tutorial.md

 ...     node_style=node_style
 ... )
 ```
-Now when we create our diagram, we wish the background color of the index.html and screenshot to be red.
+Now when we create our diagram, we want the background color of the HTML file (and screenshot) to be red.
 We
 can do this by setting a hex color in the `background_color` parameter:
 ```
 >>> create_tree_diagram(